WolfSource/WolfEngine/README.md

 I provided a dedicated blog for gpu programming, make sure check it out at <a href="http://wolfsource.io">WolfSource.io</a>.
 </p>
 <p>
-Additionally, in case you are interested, I've written a book with the focus on DirectX 11.1 Game Programming, you can order it from <a href="http://www.packtpub.com/directx-11-1-game-programming/book">PackT Publishing</a>.
+Additionally, in case you are interested, I've written a book with the focus on <b>DirectX 11.1 Game Programming</b>, you can order it from <a href="http://www.packtpub.com/directx-11-1-game-programming/book">PackT Publishing</a>.
 </p>

 <!--Road map on Trello-->